seb-pg/meta_puzzles/README.md

 The solutions in Go, "ported" from C++ (mostly complete, 3 solutions are missing).

-The code makes use of Generics, which are not supported by Meta's website!
-The solutions provided are passing all Meta's tests on their website (once the generics are removed).
+The solutions provided are passing all Meta's tests on their website (once the generics are removed: they are not supported by Meta's website).
 Meta's basic tests and some additional are also provided in the source code.

 Solutions l2_portals, l4_conveyor_chaos and l4_mathematical_art are missing because an equivalent of [C\++] std::set is needed.